Another raita – although this time it is a south Indian dish, a pachadi. This beetroot raita is traditionally served at the Hindu festival of Onam.

 Pachadi refers to a traditional South Indian side-dish similar to the north Indian raita.
 The main difference is the adding of the oil, tempered with spices, before serving.

 Beetroot was one of the major food groups according to my mother.
 Specifically, canned beetroot was one of these food groups.
 We had canned beetroot every time someone mentioned the word “salad”.
 Don’t misunderstand me; I love the stuff.
 But, beetroot prepared from first principles is something else.
 Further, raw beetroot, as this recipe uses, is even better.
 Beetroots are an excellent source of folic acid and fibre.

-They are also an excellent source of food stains.
-You are advised to wear gloves while preparing this dish, otherwise you will get a set of fluorescent pink hands that will last about a week.
+Beetroots are also an excellent source of food stains.
+You are advised to wear gloves while preparing this dish, otherwise, you will get a set of fluorescent pink hands that will last about a week.

-Mix together beetroot, yoghurt, salt and pepper in a bowl.
+- Mix together the beetroot, yoghurt, salt and pepper in a bowl.
 Cover and refrigerate for one hour, or until ready to serve.

-When ready to serve, heat oil in a small pan and add mustard seeds.
-When they pop, add sesame seeds and curry leaves and keep on the heat until sesame seeds start to colour.
+- When ready to serve, heat the oil in a small pan and add the mustard seeds.
+When they pop, add the sesame seeds and curry leaves and keep on the heat until the sesame seeds start to colour.